Back · Compound movement

 5. Stop just shy of slamming your chin into the bar; the goal is collarbone height, not chin height by any means necessary.

-6. Lower yourself under control to a fully extended (but still active) hang — no dead-hang drop, no kipping — before starting the next rep.
+6. Lower yourself under control to a fully extended (but still active) hang, with no dead-hang drop and no kipping, before starting the next rep.

 Suggested working range: 510 reps.
 Default progression: double progression.